 Robert Gowin is the founder of Mentors for Military.
 Robert is a retired U.S. Army Master Sergeant (E8) and former Fortune 50 executive.
-Within the private sector, Robert worked over the last 14 years in management consulting, in strategic, operational management and operational excellence and most recently as VP, Pharmacy Operations, Analytics and Compliance at Anthem, Inc. – one of the nation’s leading health benefits companies.
+Within the private sector, Robert worked over the last 16 years in management consulting, in strategic, operational management and operational excellence and most recently as VP, Pharmacy Operations, Analytics and Compliance at Anthem, Inc. – one of the nation’s leading health benefits companies.
 He is now the President of a management consulting firm.
-While in the Army, he was in Armor and spent many years as a career counselor helping soldiers choose the best career path.
+While in the Army, he was in Armor and spent many years as a recruiter and career counselor.
+Robert has a Bachelor in Applied Science, Resource Management and an Master of Business Administration degrees.

 Mike Pritts is a retired U.S. Army Command Sergeant Major with 30 years of service and over 24 years’ service in the U.S. Army Special Forces.
 He has conducted strategic and theater level operations in Asia, Africa, Europe and the Middle East.
 Mike has coached and mentored soldiers ranging from Junior Enlisted to General Officer, and he enjoys sharing the lessons he’s learned to help others.
 Over the course of his career as a Special Forces soldier, he has taught host nation service members from 24 different countries to develop their military capacity and foster bi-lateral relations.
-His experiences teaching in the Army motivated him to apply those skills after retirement, and he is currently pursuing his Masters in Education at Colorado College.
+His experiences teaching in the Army motivated him to apply those skills after retirement, and he is currently a high school teacher and football coach.
+He is a Tillman Scholar and has his Masters in Education from Colorado College.

 Rudy Lindsey is a former enlisted US Army Ranger and CW3 (Chief Warrant Officer) who served in several US Army Special Forces Operational Detachments – Alpha (A-team) with missions all over the world, many in Afghanistan.
 He separated in 2014 after 25 years of service with most of it as a SF soldier.
 Rudy is the CEO at Jack Ontario Custom Rods – a custom fishing rod company – that specializes in quality fishing rods for serious anglers and continues to do consulting work for the US Government.